AllenInstitute/CDS-metadata-schemas/docs/Controlled Vocabularies/Species CV.md

 ## Usage Notes

 For animals simply named 'macaque', we use the taxon 'Macaca' which is actually a genus (not a species).
-Since we cannot be certain of the actual species specified, we simply note the genus (NCBITaxon:9539).
-This is due to underspecification or uncertainty regarding the primates involved.
+Since these animals are grouped together for analysis purposes, we will use the genus term (NCBITaxon:9539).

 ## Changelog